-We recommend a sliding scale of $40-10 for membership donations.
+We recommend a sliding scale of $40-10 for membership dues.
 Also we believe that all members should donate at least two Time Dollars™ per quarter to their Time Bank.
 These are just suggestions.
-It’s your Time Bank and your coordinator team decides what contributions make sense for your Time Bank.
-Requiring a Time Dollar™ co-payment has the double benefit of lowering the cost of running the Time Bank and making the Time Bank more member engaged.
-Having the members feel a sense of accountability over their Time Bank is essential for long term survival and fund raising success down the road.
+It’s your Time Bank and your coordinator team decides what dues make sense for your Time Bank.
+Requiring a Time Dollar™ co-payment has the double benefit of lowering the cost of running the Time Bank and making the Time Bank more member-owned.
+Having the members feel a sense of ownership over their Time Bank is essential for long term survival and fund raising success down the road.

 After a few years, the start-up leaders often get restless for bigger challenges.
 Members get a deeper sense of the value of Time Banking and want to make it a bigger part of their lives.
 They often want more members in the Time Bank to create a wider array of services.
 They may want to start projects that partner with other organizations and help those with fewer advantages.
+They may also want volunteer insurance ($5 per member), background checks ($8 per member), and a paid staff person to organize events and be readily available ($6,000-40,000 per year).
 All of these add to the Admin’s role.

 * Extra costs per member could include things like office supplies or paper products for potlucks.

-It is very tempting at the beginning to request very low membership donations because the expenses are so low when members do everything.
-Be careful not to set donations too low.
+It is very tempting at the beginning to charge very low membership dues because the expenses are so low when members do everything.
+Be careful not to set dues too low.
 It is VERY difficult to raise them later and there are always expenses that you haven’t anticipated.